How Hormones can help or Hinder Your Little One's Sleep

 So how can you recognise those early signals of tiredness?
 What do they look like?

 Early signs of tiredness can vary from baby to baby.
 Your baby or toddlers signs may be completely different to another childs.
 Common early signs of tiredness can be sudden loss on interest in interacting with you, pulling their ears or rubbing their noses or faces.

 A great way to familiarise yourself with your own baby or toddlers early sleep cues or signals is to look at the average time your baby can be awake before needing to rest and sleep, ( the table below displays the averages) then around the end of that time pay close attention to your little ones behaviour and see what you notice.
 Do this a few times a day over a couple of days?
-What do you notice? the things you see them repeatedly do again and again before the more obvious signs of tiredness are your babies early sleep cues.
+What do you notice? what actions or behaviours do they display repeatedly before you notice the more obvious signs of tiredness?

-When you notice those early signals begin the wind down process.
+When you begin to recognise those early signals begin the wind down process.
 Get them prepared for a nap, in a nice dark and quiet room or place, usuing white noise if necessary.
 In a few days you will notice your baby falls asleep more quickly and easily and with a lot less resistance.

 Watch a live stream i hosted on the topic over on Periscope Here

 If you are reading this because you have a baby or toddler doesn't like sleeping as much as you do, I'd love to help you feel more confident, less overwhelmed and kick sleep deprivation to the curb... here are some ways ways i can be of help.

 1. You can join my community over on Facebook for sleep deprived mums wanting more gentle and respectful soultions to their babies sleep problems.
 Connect with me there and other mums who share your mission for more sleep using more gentle and child focussed methods.
 I created it to be space for commeraderies, support, inspiration or even just a safe space to come and have a good old whinge when sleep deprivation is kicking your butt!
 To join us over on FB Click Here!